LCC-CIT/CS296N-CourseMaterials/LectureNotes/CS296N-LN-WK07D1-WebAPI.md

 An ASP.NET Core Web API (aka web service) can be used in several ways:

 1. As a way to add AJAX to Razor views to make them more efficient.
     The reservation web app in Ch.
 20 of Freeman (2017) is an example of this.

-2. As a way to create a web service.
+2. As a way to create a web service

    - Think of a web service as a web site that doesn't have a UI, it is meant to be accessed by a computer not a human.
 - You can also think of it as an API that contains methods that can be called over a network or over the Internet.